hsc996/Social-Media-API-Webserver/README.md

-# 4. Explain the benefits and drawbacks of this app’s underlying database system.
+# Benefits & Drawbacks of Database System

 PostgreSQL is an advanced, open-source relational database management system (RDBMS) which I've employed as the underlying database system within this API.
 It supports SQL for relational queries and JSON for non-relational queries, creating a powerful and flexible data framework for a wide range of applications.
 As a fully ACID-compliant database, PostgreSQL not only ensures reliable transactions and data integrity, but also boasts advanced features; such as complex query capabilities, indexing, full-text search, and support for custom data types and functions.